oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 The **bias** in a model is how well the model fits the training data, i.e. the training accuracy.

-A model has **low bias** if it predicts the training data labels well, with low error.
+A model has **low bias** if it has high accuracy in predicting the labels of the training data.

-A model has **high bias** if it predicts the training data labels poorly, with a high error.
+A model has **high bias** if it has low accuracy in predicting the labels of the training data.

 **Variance:**

 The **variance** in a model is its sensitivity to small fluctuations [1] in the training data.

-A model has **low variance** if it predicts a little better on the validation data than the training data.
+A model has **low variance** if it predicts the labels of the validation data a little better than the training data.

 A model has **high variance** if it predicts poorly on the validation/test data but very well on the training data.